LCD And PWM Controller Instructions

 These are the only 2 changes required for 24 volt systems.
 Otherwise, just follow the instructions for 12 volt systems.

-Notes for the 100 Amp Commercial PWM
+100 Amp Commercial PWM

 By opening the back of the 100A Commercial PWM, you can access the circuit board.
 On the circuit board is a 5 Amp fuse.
 You should never blow this fuse because the PWM draws very little current.
 I can't think of a way you could blow it.
 But if you do, it's replaced with a 5 amp mini blade fuse.

 The display for the 100A Commerical PWM works that same as it does for the car system.
+It connects to the display via a cat5 computer cable, and plugs into the socket marked "Display".

 Once all the wiring is connected, you may turn on your ignition and turn on the switch on the PWM.
 If your installation was successful you will see the display light up and start telling you information about the electrical environment.